 “Doing multiple dry months per year can create a sense of self deprivation if you’re not doing it with the right overall mindset shift and education.
 When you do it for the right reasons you can curb your drinking as a lifestyle without ever creating that diet approach and getting onto that roller coaster of time on and time off.”

-Finally what encouragement do you have for people who may want to continue Dry January but their partners continue to drink?
+What encouragement do you have for people who may want to embrace Dry January but their partners continue to drink?

 “For anyone whose partner is continuing to drink, they have to make this decision 100% for themselves,” adds Annie.
 “They have to be firmly committed in their desires for what they want in their lives without expectations of their partners.